sissaschool/elementpath/README.rst

 The XPath 2.0 functions implementation not completed yet, due to wide number of functions that this language provides.
 If you want you can contribute to add an unimplemented function see the section below.

-Public API classes and functions are described into the `elementpath manual on the *ReadTheDocs* site <http://elementpath.readthedocs.io/en/latest/>`_.

 Installation and usage
 ----------------------